you are here > shortbios.html

 Executive Director: The Constructivist Consortium

-Teacher educator, author and consultant, Dr. Gary Stager, has spent the past twenty-seven years helping teachers on six continents make sense of their roles in the digital age.
+Teacher educator, author and consultant, Dr. Gary Stager, has spent the past twenty-nine years helping teachers on six continents make sense of their roles in the digital age.
 In 1990 he led development efforts at the world's first two "laptop schools" in Australia.
 Since then, Gary has worked with countless laptop schools from Maine to Melbourne to Mumbai.
-Stager is a Visiting Professor at Pepperdine University’s Graduate School of Education and Psychology where he has taught since 1993 and in 1998 helped create its groundbreaking Online Master of Arts in Educational Technology degree program.
+Stager was a Visiting Professor at Pepperdine University’s Graduate School of Education and Psychology where he has taught from 1993 to 2010 and in 1998 helped create its groundbreaking Online Master of Arts in Educational Technology degree program.
 In 1982, Gary created one of the nation’s first computer camp programs and was the Director of Professional Development for NJ’s Network for Action in Microcomputer Educator from 1983-93.

-Most recently, Gary was the new media producer for The Brian Lynch/Eddie Palmeri Project - Simpatíco, 2007 Grammy Award Winner for Best Latin Jazz Album of the Year.
-The album also won the a similar award from the Jazz Journalists Association.
-Dr. Stager is also a contributor to The Huffington Post.
+Gary was the new media producer for The Brian Lynch/Eddie Palmieri Project - Simpatíco, 2007 Grammy Award Winner for Best Latin Jazz Album of the Year.
+Dr. Stager is also a contributor to The Huffington Post and a Senior S.T.E.M. and Education Consultant to leading school architecture firm, Fielding Nair International.
+Gary also works with teachers and students as S.T.E.M.
+Director at The Oaks School in Hollywood, California.

 Home | Search |Articles | iMovie | Bookstore | Bio | Booking Gary